MichaelEvans/blog/source/_posts/2015-08-03-using-espresso-for-easy-ui-testing.markdown

 }
 ```

-to tell Espresso that your app is idle after the methods are called.
-But you should immediately see the problem here - you'll end up writing a TON of boilerplate, and as you have more methods in your interface, and lot of repeated increment and decrement code...there must be a better way.
+This tells Espresso that your app is idle after the methods are called.
+But you should immediately see the problem here - you'll end up writing a TON of boilerplate.
+As you have more methods in your interface, and lot of repeated increment and decrement code...there must be a better way.
 (There is!)

 The "trick" lies right in the selling point in the Espresso documentation, "Espresso waits for UI events... and default _**AsyncTasks**_ to complete".
 If we could somehow execute our Retrofit requests on the AsyncTasks' ThreadPoolExecutor, we'd get sychronization for free!

 Fortunately, Retrofit's `RestAdapter.Builder` class has just such a method!
-Just

 ```java
 new RestAdapter.Builder()